aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/odssaveoptions/_index.md

 ```

 Gets the generator of the ods file.
-[OdsGeneratorType](../../com.aspose.cells/odsgeneratortype).
+See [OdsGeneratorType](../../com.aspose.cells/odsgeneratortype).

 **Returns:**
 int